playeasynow/playeasynow.github.io/README.md

-# Ezequiel Calderon, Jr.
+# Ezequiel Calderon Jr
 Welcome to my Github repository!
 I am currently using this repo to host my portfolio on Github Pages.
-All of my work created during the bootcamp is under this master repository.
+All of my work created during the web development certification is under this master repository.
 Easy right? :)

 # Design Idea
 The design of my site was inspired by a software product designer I follow, Ethan Stuart.
 I recognized, though I love complex and dazzling front-end designs, I needed to make my portfolio easy-to-read, concise and informative.
 Hope you like it!